 Named after former US General and then current Secretary of State George Marshall, the 1947 plan outlined a strategy to provide relief to the battered European economies.
 The plan was actually called the European Recovery Plan (ERP), but it became synonymous with Marshall as he presented and championed the plan in 1947-1948.

 A student of history, Marshall knew that the post war rebuilding effort needed to be drastically different than after WWI.
 The aftermath of political and economic instability (such as the hyperinflation of the German Mark) in various countries made a future war all but inevitable.

-Breakdown of the Marshall Plan Aid by Country
+The Purpose of the Marshall Plan Aid